GLSmith155/Java/README.md

 # Java
-A repository for miscellaneous Java work.
+A repository for Java work.